 Furthermore, when there are several commonly used spellings for a word, we have used the art history variation (e.g., colosseum instead of coliseum or coloseum).
 There were also many cases where we switched out a synonym word for variety or modified sentence construction slightly to achieve a smoother read.

-- In Chapter 3 (on page 25), we changed the page reference for the Great Pyramid from page 64 to 65.
+- In Chapter 3 (on page 25), we changed the page reference for the Great Pyramid from pages 64 to 65.
 Originally, we had references refer to the first page of a “main section,” in this case, “pyramids.”
-Still, as one reader pointed out, page references should correspond with the page number that the phrase first appears on, rather than the section as a whole.
-[You will therefore see a few other page numbers changed by one number as a few other references were also updated to maintain consistency throughout the work.]
+Still, as one reader pointed out, page references should correspond with the page number on which the phrase first appears, rather than the section as a whole.
+[You will, therefore, see a few other page numbers modified slightly for similar reasons.]

 - In Chapter 4 (on page 74), we changed “1992” to “1922” regarding King Tut’s tomb discovery.